MortenSchou/mtest/README.md

 endif()
 ```

-Updating mtest can be done with `git submodule update` and then committing the
+Updating mtest can be done with the `git submodule update` command, then
-updated submodule directory.
+using git to commit the updated submodule directory.

-### Not Recommended: Using system installed mtest
+### NOT RECOMMENDED: Using system installed `mtest`

 This is likely not what you want, and it is recommended you pick one of the
 other approaches, as this does not ensure that anyone using your project will
 have the same mtest library installed as you, or even that its installed.

-However, this approach can be handy if you are packaging your project, or have
+However, this approach can be helpful if you are packaging your project, or have
-installed mtest as part of your operating system.
+otherwise installed mtest as part of your operating system.

 If you do not have mtest already installed, you can run the following two
 commands: